skynetservices/skydns1/README.md

 - -hport - This is the HTTP port to listen on for API request (Defaults to: 8080)
 - -dport - This is the port to listen on for DNS requests (Defaults to: 53)
-- -data - Directory that Raft logs will be store in (Defaults to: ./data)
+- -data - Directory that Raft logs will be stored in (Defaults to: ./data)
 - -leader - When running a cluster of SkyDNS servers as recommended, you'll need to supply followers with the where the leader can be found

 ##API
 ### Service Announcements
-You announce your service by submitting JSON over an HTTP POST to SkyDNS with information about your service.
+You announce your service by submitting JSON over HTTP to SkyDNS with information about your service.

 `curl -X POST -L http://localhost:8080/skydns/services -d '{"UUID":"1001","Name":"TestService","Version":"1.0.0","Environment":"Production","Region":"Test","Host":"web1.site.com","Port":9000,"TTL":10}'`

 If successful you should receive an http status code of: **201 Created**

-If a service with this UUID already exists you will receive back http status code: **409 Conflict**
+If a service with this UUID already exists you will receive back an http status code of: **409 Conflict**

-SkyDNS will now have an entry for your service that will live for 10 seconds, unless you send a  heartbeat to update the TTL.
+SkyDNS will now have an entry for your service that will live for the number of seconds supplied in your TTL (10 seconds in our example), unless you send a  heartbeat to update the TTL.

 ### Heartbeat / Keep alive
 SkyDNS requires that services submit an HTTP request to update their TTL within the TTL they last supplied.
 If the service fails to do so within this timeframe SkyDNS will expire the service automatically.
 This will allow for nodes to fail and DNS to reflect this quickly.

-You can update your TTL by sending an HTTP PUT request to SkyDNS with an updated TTL, it can be the same as before to allow it to live for another 10s, or it can be adjusted to a shorter or longer duration.
+You can update your TTL by sending an HTTP request to SkyDNS with an updated TTL, it can be the same as before to allow it to live for another 10s, or it can be adjusted to a shorter or longer duration.

 `curl -X PUT -L http://localhost:8080/skydns/services/1001 -d '{"TTL":10}'`

 ### Service Removal
-If you wish to remove your service from SkyDNS for any reason without waiting for the TTL to expire, you simply post an HTTP DELETE.
+If you wish to remove your service from SkyDNS for any reason without waiting for the TTL to expire, you simply send an HTTP DELETE.

 `curl -X DELETE -L http://localhost:8080/skydns/services/1001`

 ### Retrieve Service Info via API
-Currently you may only retrieve a service's info by UUID of the service, in the future we implement querying of the services similar to the DNS  interface.
+Currently you may only retrieve a service's info by UUID of the service, in the future we may implement querying of the services similar to the DNS  interface.

 `curl -X GET -L http://localhost:8080/skydns/services/1001`

 ##Discovery (DNS)
 You can find services by querying SkyDNS via any DNS client or utility.
 It uses a known domain syntax with wildcards to find matching services.

 Priorities and Weights are based on the requested Region, as well as how many nodes are available matching the current request in the given region.

 ###Domain Format
-The domain syntax when querying follows a pattern where the right most positions are more generic, than the subdomains: *uuid.host.region.version.service.environment*.
+The domain syntax when querying follows a pattern where the right most positions are more generic, than the subdomains to their left: *uuid.host.region.version.service.environment*.
 This allows for you to supply only the positions you care about:

-- authservice.prod - For instance would all services with the name AuthService in the production environment, regardless of the Version, Region, or Host
+- authservice.prouction - For instance would return all services with the name AuthService in the production environment, regardless of the Version, Region, or Host
-- 1-0-0.authservice.prod - Is the same as above but restricting it to only version 1.0.0
+- 1-0-0.authservice.production - Is the same as above but restricting it to only version 1.0.0
-- east.1-0-0.authservice.prod - Would add the restricition that the services must be running in the East region
+- east.1-0-0.authservice.production - Would add the restriction that the services must be running in the East region

 In addition to only needing to specify as much of the domain as required for the granularity level you're looking for, you may also supply the wildcard **any** or **all** in any of the positions.

-- east.any.any.prod - Would return all services in the East region, that are a part of the production environment.
+- east.any.any.production - Would return all services in the East region, that are a part of the production environment.

 ###Examples